-I created a workflow of what the signup flow could be
+I created a diagram of what the signup flow could be:

 We discussed getting some key companies onboard and help them influence the feed.
 I constructed initial flows of chat and login based on discussions.
 The consensus was that three different signup flows might be overwhelming.

 Idea #2: A white label realtime chat app amongst coworkers.